Dirichlet energy and focusing NLS condensates of minimal intensity: Jenkins' interception property and the Dirichlet energy

 \section{Jenkins' interception property and the Dirichlet energy}

 In this section we prove a comparison theorem between the Dirichlet energies of two sets.
-We will use as reference a {set} $\mathfrak F$ such that ${\H} \setminus \mathfrak F$ is connected and $\mathfrak F$ consists of a finite union of smooth arcs, so that at each relative interior point of each arc we can define the tangent and the two normal directions.
-With a slight abuse of notation, we will denote by $\p$ the generalized quasimomentum of $\mathfrak F$.
+We will use as reference a {set} $\mathfrak F$ such that ${\H} \setminus \mathfrak F$ is connected and $\mathfrak F$ consists of a finite union of smooth arcs, so that at each relative interior point of each arc we can define the tangent and the two normal directions. {We will speak of {\it orthogonal trajectories} to mean the integral lines of the gradient of $V$ in \eqref{gen-quasi}; these are orthogonal to the level-sets of $V$ and they are equivalently described as the trajectories with tangent satisfying $\Re\d \P= 0$.} With a slight abuse of notation, we will denote by $\p(z) := \P(z;\mathfrak F)$ the generalized quasimomentum of $\mathfrak F$.
 In general { this set} $\mathfrak F$ does not have the S-property \eqref{S-property}, that is, the two normal derivatives of $v=\Im \p$ from the opposite sides are not necessarily equal to each other.
 For each point $z$ in the relative interior of one of the arcs there are exactly two orthogonal flow-lines of the gradient of $v$, and the one in the direction of the larger $\frac{\pa \Im \p(z)}{\pa {\bf n}_\pm }$, will be called {\bf dominant} orthogonal trajectory and denoted $\L^\perp_d(z)$.
 The remaining orthogonal trajectory will be called recessive and denoted $\L^\perp_r(z)$.
-In the case where the normal derivatives are equal, any of the two orthogonal trajectories can be considered as dominant.
+In the case where the normal derivatives are equal, any of the two orthogonal trajectories can be considered as dominant {and in this case $\L^\perp_d(z)$ is the {\it union} of both. }

-\bd We say that a poly-continuum $\K$ has Jenkins' interception property with respect to $\mathfrak F$ if $\L^\perp_d(z)\cap\K\neq\emptyset$ for all $z$ in the relative interior of {every} arc of $\mathfrak F$. \ed
+\bd We say that a poly-continuum $\K$ has Jenkins' interception property with respect to $\mathfrak F$ if $\L^\perp_d(z)\cap\K\neq\emptyset$ for all $z$ in the relative interior, $\mathfrak F^\circ$, of {every} arc of $\mathfrak F$. \ed